purescript/registry-dev/README.md

 It is paramount that _we provide the smoothest migration path_ that we can achieve with the resources we have.
-This is because we feel the ecosystem is already close to maturity (at this point breaking changes happen very rarely in practice), and we don't want to unnecessarily mess up with everyone's workflow, especially if it's possible to avoid that with some planning.
+This is because we feel the ecosystem is already close to maturity (at this point breaking changes happen very rarely in practice), and we don’t want to unnecessarily mess up with everyone’s workflow, especially if it’s possible to avoid that with some planning.

 So a big chunk of our work is going towards ensuring that Bower packages are